rescript-lang/bucklescript.github.io/docs/build-configuration.md

 }
 ```

 You can mark your directories as dev-only (for e.g. tests).
-These won't be build and exposed to third-party:
+These won't be built and exposed to third-parties, or even to other "dev" directories in the same project:

 ```json
 {